moudrey/film_app_24i/README.md

 ## Home screen

 App show you chosen movies by defined specification.\
-All movies is display in carousel.\
+All movies are display in carousel.\
 To show detail about movies just click on it.

 ## Deatail Page